 Resource Recommendations

 Real estate agents have contacts for everything.
 If you need a loan, they refer you to a loan officer or a mortgage broker to get you approved.
 After you go under contract, they call in an inspector.
-If the home needs repairs, they have contractor contacts for an estimate or to perform the repairs before you move in.
+If the home needs repairs, they have contractor contacts for estimates or to perform the repairs before you move in.

 These resources are only referrals.
 The agent doesn’t cover the cost.
 You still have to pay each service provider.
 Keep in mind that an agent’s referrals are optimized for responsiveness, not quality or price.
-If a picky inspector finds a lot of problems with a house and scares off buyers, that inspector won’t get repeat referrals next time.
+If a picky inspector finds a lot of problems with a home and scares off buyers, that inspector won’t get repeat referrals next time.
 Time is of the essence in a real estate transaction.
 The goal of an agent is to keep the deal moving toward closing without delay.

 When you go without an agent, you should gather these resources yourself ahead of time.
 You can find service providers on Google Reviews.
 Line up contacts to call when you need a loan, an inspection, insurance, a repair estimate, and so on.